CRIMINAL DEFENSE LAWYER & Criminal Attorney

 I work for you, the client.
 I provide options and alternatives, and then work vigorously on the path that you have chosen.

-As an experienced attorney, I bring years of practice to each case.
+As an experienced criminal defense attorney, I bring years of practice to each case.
 I will help you understand the options available, the possibilities of a plea bargain when available or advisable, and how I will attack the prosecution’s case at trial, if that is the course chosen.

 It’s also important to understand that there may be important rights that can be waived if not brought up on arraignment.
 You need an experienced criminal defense trial attorney to ensure that all of your rights are preserved with your defense being effectively presented.